manoreken2/projects/README.md

 ImageToDng
 --------------

-ImageToDng is Windows program to convert image to 8bit RAW DNG format.
+ImageToDng is Windows program to convert image to 8bit RAW CFA(Color Filter Array) DNG format.

 Conversion is lossy process: Bayer pattern is applied to the image, green channel resolution is reduced by √2 x, red and blue channel resolution is reduced by 2x.